Skip to content

 Form

 The appeal of your design is crucial to success in the market.
-Using a bold new approach that still fits into the category, and tells the customer key information about your product will help you.
+Using a bold new approach that still fits the category and tells the customer key information about your product will help you.

 This is a personal preference.
-What fits in with the brand, and speaks out to your target customer most effectively?
+What best fits the brand and speaks to your target customer?

 Function